 Other smart kitchen companies and products include:

-Drop, which makes a smart scale and a recipes app that’s focused on integrations.
+Drop, which makes a smart scale and a recipe app that’s focused on integrations.
 The Dublin-based startup has partnerships with Bosch, Electrolux, GE, Instant Pot, Kenwood and Thermomix.
-And it raised a $13.3M Series A earlier this year.
+And it raised $13.3 million in a Series A funding round in 2020.

 Instant Pot’s “Smart WiFi” model of the popular electric pressure cooker.